Hard Drive Not Spinning?

 Capacitor and Voltage Rail Analysis

-Hard drive PCBs operate on multiple voltage rails: 12V powers the spindle motor, 5V powers the preamp and heads, and 3.3V powers the controller MCU and firmware ROM.
+Hard drive PCBs operate on multiple voltage rails.
+On 3.5-inch desktop and enterprise drives, 12V powers the spindle motor and 5V powers the preamp and heads; 2.5-inch laptop drives run the spindle and logic from the 5V rail only, with no 12V input.
+3.3V, where present, powers the controller MCU and firmware ROM.
 A failed capacitor or voltage regulator on any rail can prevent spin-up.
 We measure each rail at the connector and at key test points on the board.
 Tantalum capacitors are a common failure point; they can short internally, pulling an entire rail to ground.

 ROM Transplant and Adaptive Parameter Migration